Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

+where $|\tau\rangle$ and $|\tau^{\prime}\rangle$ are vectors applied on the virtual index of PEPS, while $|\alpha)$ and $|\beta)$ are internal indices of the MPO $P$.
+For the MPO to ensure stability under RG transformations, it must satisfy some axioms, including pulling-through, trivial-loop, and X-inverse conditions~\cite{Williamson2016, Sahinoglu2021}.

-is injective, where $A_R$ is obtained by contracting the tensors within the region $R$.
-Similar to the $(1+1)D$ case, the injectivity of PEPS can exclude the existence of any topological order or any long-range order defined by~\cite{Rispler2015, Williamson2016}
+In particular, SPT phases in $(2+1)D$ systems are characterized by PEPS with a single-blocked MPO projector $P$~\cite{Perez2007}, or simply denoted as single-blocked MPO-injective PEPS.
+Similar to the $(1+1)D$ case, this class of PEPS can exclude the existence of any topological order or any long-range order defined by~\cite{Rispler2015, Williamson2016}

 Here, we point out that the inverse direction remains an open problem.
 In principle, the correlation length $\xi$ in the $(2+1)D$ systems is characterized by a $(1+1)D$ transfer matrix $\mathbb{T}$ (shown in Fig.~\ref{Fig: PEPS_TM}(b)) obtained by contracting the double tensor $\mathbb{E}$ (shown in Fig.~\ref{Fig: PEPS_TM}(a)) for an entire row or column, whose dimension scales exponentially with the system length scale $N$.
 The existence of SSB requires the spectrum of $\mathbb{T}$ to be gapless, i.e., $\Delta \sim 1/N$~\cite{Rispler2015}, to trigger a long-range correlation length $\xi\sim 1/\Delta\sim N$, a property that cannot be directly written on the local tensors.
-Therefore, it is difficult to claim the exact existence of a long-range order for a non-injective PEPS.
+Therefore, it is difficult to claim the exact existence of a long-range order for a general non-injective PEPS.